 Paul Worthington – Drums May 2015 to May 2017:

-Paul Worthington – Drums: Paul had always played in covers bands before joining The Speed Of Sound, the freedom of playing originals was liberating while the fluid and improvisational sections are something he embraced.
+Paul can be heard on the highly acclaimed Everything Changes album.
+Paul had always played in covers bands before joining The Speed Of Sound and greatly appreciated the chance to create his own rhythmic sculptures.
 His understated style compliments rather than fills the natural space in the sound.

 Copyright © 1989-2020 The Speed Of Sound/John Armstrong